freerange/site/soups/weeknotes/week-302.snip.markdown

 Early in the week, we were treated to a visit from my sister and her young black labrador, Maddie.
 On the whole she was very well-behaved and the office emerged unscathed.

-On Wednesday, we had an enjoyable, if slightly soggy, monthly drinks evening where we made an attempt on the [Artillery Arms][], but we forced to retreat to the [Old Fountain Inn][] when it became obvious we weren't going to get seats.
+On Wednesday, we had an enjoyable, if slightly soggy, monthly drinks evening where we made an attempt on the [Artillery Arms][], but we were forced to retreat to the [Old Fountain Inn][] when it became obvious we weren't going to get seats.

 Until next time.